-The UNSC must help halt ongoing atrocities in Myanmar and should impose an arms embargo and targeted sanctions directed at senior military officers with command responsibility for forces in Rakhine State.
+The UNSC should impose an arms embargo and targeted sanctions directed at all senior military officers with command responsibility for forces in Rakhine State, including General Min Aung Hlaing.
+The Council should also refer the situation to the ICC.

-Individual governments and regional organizations should also impose targeted sanctions and suspend all aid and training programs with Myanmar's security forces.
+Individual governments and regional organizations should suspend all military aid and training programs with Myanmar's security forces.
 All international trade, aid and development programs in Rakhine State should be scrupulously reviewed.
-Myanmar's military and the local Rakhine authorities must not be allowed to profit from the expulsion of the Rohingya and the seizure of their property.
+Myanmar's military and the local Rakhine authorities must not be allowed to profit from the expulsion of the Rohingya.